cinnData/DataSci/[DS-03] NumPy and Pandas.md

 4   4  e
 ```

-Besides this, there are two additional ways to carry out a selection:
+Besides this, there are two additional ways to carry out a selection, specifying rows and columns in one shot:

 * **Selection by label** is specified by adding  `.loc` after the name of the data frame.
 The selection of the rows is based on the index, and that of the columns is based on the column names.